jdittrich/userNeedResearchBook/text/01_introduction.md

 ### Research based on an overhaul of a product or feature

 If a team plans a substantial overhaul of a product, it makes sense to observe how users are using the product to find out where needs are not being met.
 A task could be “We provide an app for curating and reading recipes.
 It has not been updated in several years and we want to increase its use among a younger target group by providing features that are attractive for them.”
-The research task is rather focussed: What is to be done is already mostly set, but research shall shape the way it is done.
+The research task is rather focused: What is to be done is already mostly set, but research shall shape the way it is done.

 In all of these situations, understanding users can help to shape new products and features.
 But what the research focuses on, is shaped by the initial goals.
 These constraints are an important influence on your research project.
 Another important factor is the collaboration with others in the research project.